kodi-game/game.libretro.pokemini/README.md

 PokeMini emulates the obscure Pokémon Mini handheld.
 While functional, it does not support color files or savestates currently.

-To use a real BIOS, place *bios.min* in the emulator&apos;s userdata folder.
+To use a real BIOS, place *bios.min* in the emulator's userdata folder.

 ### License